My clinical experience with Apoquel (oclacitinib), updated 3/22/18

 The dose of Apoquel is 0.4-0.6 mg/kg every 12 hours for up to 14 days, then 0.4-0.6 mg/kg once daily thereafter.
 Apoquel is not FDA approved to use twice daily longer than 14 days.
 The dose range is very strict, I do not recommend going above the recommended dose due to immune suppression, below the range and it doesn’t seem to work in most cases.
 I have seen 2 cases, both collies, where they were able to have half or less their regular dose and do ok.

 Apoquel works rapidly, most pets see complete relief within 2 days.
 We typically give it twice daily for 7 days if the pet is very uncomfortable, then go to once daily.
-If it has not worked after a week, it is very unlikely to work better with continued use in my opinion.
+If it has not worked after 2 weeks, it is very unlikely to work better with continued use in my opinion.
 Zoetis reports that 60% of moderate to severe atopic dermatitis cases are controlled long term, likely because severe cases would do better on twice daily dosing.
-It is rare that Apoquel controls pruritus in dogs whose allergies were so severe that they require daily steroids.
+It is rare that Apoquel once daily controls pruritus in dogs whose allergies were so severe that they require daily steroids.

 Long term studies of giving Apoquel along with other immunosuppressants like steroids and cyclosporine have not been done.
 My clinical experience would suggest that steroids at anti-inflammatory doses of 0.5mg/kg twice daily and taper is seems to be safe for the short term.
 If steroids are needed with Apoquel, evaluate how well the Apoquel is actually working for the patient.
 Apoquel is effective very quickly, so there is no need to transition slowly from steroids to Apoquel.
 Obviously a short transition may be needed to prevent an Addisonian crisis in a pet who has been on high doses or daily steroids for more than a month.